Bernie Sanders: Party affiliations

 Starting with his 2016 presidential campaign, Sanders's announcements suggested that not only was he running as a Democrat, but that he would run as a Democrat in future elections.
 When challenged by Clinton about his party commitment, he said, "Of course I am a Democrat and running for the Democratic nomination."
-Since he remained a senator elected as an independent, his U.S. Senate website and press materials continued to refer to him as an independent during the campaign and upon his return to the Senate.
+Since he remained a senator elected as an independent, his US Senate website and press materials continued to refer to him as an independent during the campaign and upon his return to the Senate.
 In October 2017, Sanders said he would run for reelection as an independent in 2018 despite pressure to run as a Democrat.
 His party status became ambiguous again in March 2019 when he signed a formal "loyalty pledge" to the Democratic Party stating that he was a member of the party and would serve as a Democrat if elected president.
 He signed the pledge the day after he signed paperwork to run as an independent for reelection to the Senate in 2024.

 After Trump's victory in the 2016 elections, Sanders suggested the Democratic Party undergo a series of reforms and that it "break loose from its corporate establishment ties and, once again, become a grass-roots party of working people, the elderly and the poor."
 He drew parallels between his campaign and that of the Labour Party in the 2017 UK general election.
 He wrote in The New York Times that "the British elections should be a lesson for the Democratic Party" and urged the Democrats to stop holding on to an "overly cautious, centrist ideology", arguing that "momentum shifted to Labour after it released a very progressive manifesto that generated much enthusiasm among young people and workers."
 He had earlier praised Jeremy Corbyn's stance on class issues.
-Sanders is one of three independents in the Senate, the others being Angus King, who also caucuses with the Democrats, and Kyrsten Sinema.
+Sanders is one of two independents in the Senate, along with Angus King, both of whom caucus with the Democrats.